rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 * :ref:`AB_Event_Types`

-The descriptions that follow include what each event type represents, which component it originates from, and what member fields the ``event`` and ``context`` dict fields contain.
+The descriptions that follow include what each event type represents, the system component it originates from, and what member fields the ``context`` and ``event`` dict fields contain.

 The value in the ``event_source`` field (see the :ref:`common` section above) distinguishes between events that originate in the browser (in JavaScript) and events that originate on the server (during the processing of a request).

 .. _enrollment:

 =========================
-Enrollment Event Types
+Enrollment Events
 =========================

-The server emits these event types in response to course enrollment activities completed by a student.
+The server emits these events in response to course enrollment activities completed by a student.

 * When a student enrolls in a course, ``edx.course.enrollment.activated`` is